Comparing simulations of ionisation triggered star formation and observations in RCW 120: Discussion

 \subsection{Massive clumps without C\&C}

 We divide the shells up into clumps using the $0.5\,{\rm Jy}/\rm{beam}$ contour on the synthetic isophotal maps.
-These clumps typically have masses between a few and a few hundred ${\rm M}_\odot$, depending on the initial cloud density and density PDF.
-In Fig. \ref{MASS1} we identify the three main clumps formed within each shell and list their properties in Table \ref{TAB:clumpmass}.
-All these clumps are sufficiently massive to possibly spawn massive protostars.
+These clumps typically have masses between a few and a few hundred ${\rm M}_\odot$.
+In Fig. \ref{MASS1} we identify the three main clumps formed in each {\it Run}, and their properties are listed in Table \ref{TAB:clumpmass}.
+All these clumps are sufficiently massive that they may spawn massive protostars, leading to sequential propagation of massive star formation \citep[see][ for observational evidence of sequential triggering]{Koenig2012}.

-The clumps are nicely aligned with the forming dense shell and the ionization front.
-However, our simulations clearly show that the formation of separate clumps in these simulations is not due to C\&C. At no time do we observe the formation of a coherent shell, which grows to become gravitationally unstable and then undergoes fragmentation.
-The formation of clumps simply reflects the clumpiness of the underlying initial molecular cloud structure.
-Density variations are naturally enhanced by the ionizing radiation, which penetrates low-density regions much more easily than high-density regions.
-The consequent heating of the low-density regions increases their pressure, and this acts both to disperse the low-density gas, and to compress the remaining high-density clumps.
-The main clumps in Fig. \ref{MASS1} can clearly be related to structures in the initial column density profile in Fig. \ref{Figure 2}.
+The individual clumps are well aligned with the overall structure of the ionisation front and the swept-up dense shell.
+However, our simulations clearly show that the formation of separate clumps in these simulations is not really due to C\&C -- in the sense that at no time do we observe the formation of a coherent shell, which grows to subsequently become gravitationally unstable and undergo fragmentation.
+The seeds for the clumps are already present in the initial fractal density structure of the cloud, and as the H{\sc ii} region expands it sweeps additional low-density material into the clumps, and the clumps themselves are pushed outwards and collect additional material that way.
+At the same time, the ionizing radiation penetrates low-density regions much more easily than high-density regions, and as a result the hot, high-pressure ionised gas tends to envelop the dense clumps and compress them, as in Radiatively Driven Implosion.
+It is the combination of collecting additional mass {\it and} being enveloped by the H{\sc ii} region that renders the clumps unstable and drives them into collapse.
+This is therefore a hybrid process, combining elements of both C\&C and RDI.
+Based on 2D radiation-hydrodynamic simulations, \citet{Elmegreen1995} discuss a similar scenario for massive core formation by shock focusing of turbulent clumps inside a moving post-shock layer.